canonical/maas-ansible-playbook/README.md

 - **maas_installation_type**: The intended type of MAAS installation.
 Possible values are: 'deb' or 'snap'

-- **maas_url**: The MAAS URL MAAS will be accessed and rack controllers should use for registering with region controllers.
+- **maas_url**: The MAAS URL where MAAS will be accessed and which rack controllers should use for registering with region controllers.
 Example: 'http://proxy01.example.com:5240/MAAS'

 ### Deploy the MAAS stack